A Supersymmetry Primer: Origins of supersymmetry breaking

 In the MSSM, supersymmetry breaking is simply introduced explicitly.
 However, we have seen that the soft parameters cannot be arbitrary.
 In order to understand how patterns like eqs.~(\ref{scalarmassunification}), (\ref{aunification}) and (\ref{commonphase}) can emerge, it is necessary to consider models in which supersymmetry is spontaneously broken.
 By definition, this means that the vacuum state $\vac$ is not invariant under supersymmetry transformations, so $Q_\alpha \vac \not= 0$ and $Q^\dagger_{\dot{\alpha}}\vac \not=0$.
 Now, in global supersymmetry, the Hamiltonian operator $H$ is related to the supersymmetry generators through the algebra eq.~(\ref{nonschsusyalg1}): \beq H=P^0 = {1\over 4}( Q_1 Q_{{1}}^\dagger + Q_{{1}}^\dagger Q_1 + Q_2 Q_{{2}}^\dagger + Q_{{2}}^\dagger Q_2 ) . \eeq If supersymmetry is unbroken in the vacuum state, it follows that $H\vac = 0$ and the vacuum has zero energy.
 Conversely, if supersymmetry is spontaneously broken in the vacuum state, then the vacuum must have positive energy, since \beq \antivac H \vac = {1\over 4} \Bigl (\| Q_1^\dagger \vac \|^2 + \| Q_{{1}} \vac \|^2 + \| Q^\dagger_{2} \vac \|^2 + \| Q_{{2}} \vac \|^2 \Bigr ) > 0 \eeq if the Hilbert space is to have positive norm.
 If spacetime-dependent effects and fermion condensates can be neglected, then $\antivac H\vac = \antivac V \vac $, where $V$ is the scalar potential in eq.~(\ref{fdpot}).
 Therefore, supersymmetry will be spontaneously broken if the expectation value of $F_i$ and/or $D^a$ does not vanish in the vacuum state.

 If any state exists in which all $F_i$ and $D^a$ vanish, then it will have zero energy, implying that supersymmetry is not spontaneously broken in the true ground state.
 Conversely, one way to guarantee spontaneous supersymmetry breaking is to look for models in which the equations $F_i=0$ and $D^a=0$ cannot all be simultaneously satisfied for {\it any} values of the fields.
 Then the true ground state necessarily has broken supersymmetry, as does the vacuum state we live in (if it is different).
 However, another possibility is that the vacuum state in which we live is not the true ground state (which may preserve supersymmetry), but is instead a higher energy metastable supersymmetry-breaking state with lifetime at least of order the present age of the universe \cite{Ellis:1982vi}-\cite{Intriligator:2006dd}.
 Finite temperature effects can indeed cause the early universe to prefer the metastable supersymmetry-breaking local minimum of the potential over the supersymmetry-breaking global minimum \cite{metastableearlyuniverse}.
+Scalar potentials for the three possibilities are illustrated qualitatively in Figure \ref{fig:susybreakingpotentials}.